permaweb/ao-cookbook/src/tutorials/bots-and-games/arena-mechanics.md

 Now = Now or undefined -- Current time, updated on every message.

 -- Token information for player stakes.
+UNIT = 1000
-PaymentToken = PaymentToken or "ADDR"  -- Token address PaymentQty = PaymentQty or 1           -- Quantity of tokens for registration BonusQty = BonusQty or 1               -- Bonus token quantity for winners
+PaymentToken = PaymentToken or "ADDR"  -- Token address PaymentQty = PaymentQty or tostring(math.floor(UNIT))    -- Quantity of tokens for registration BonusQty = BonusQty or tostring(math.floor(UNIT))        -- Bonus token quantity for winners

 -- Players waiting to join the next game and their payment status.
 Waiting = Waiting or {}